AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/create-content-fragment-models.md

 1. For **Max**, enter "5", and for **Select Unit**, select "Megabytes (MB)".
 This validation only allows images that are of the specified size to be chosen.

 1. Under **Accept only specified image width**, select "Maximum Width".
-In the **Max (pixels)** field that appears, enter "500".
+In the **Max (pixels)** field that appears, enter "10000".
 Select the same options for **Accept only a specified image height**.

     These validations ensure that added images do not exceed the specified values.
 The validation rules should now look like this:

     ![Content reference validation rules](assets/define-content-fragment-models/content-reference-validation.png)

 1. Add a **Multi line text** field and give it a **Field Label** of "Biography".
 Leave the **Default Type** dropdown as the default "Rich Text" option.

     ![Biography options](assets/define-content-fragment-models/biography.png)

-1. Navigate to the **Data Types** tab, then drag an **Enumeration** field underneath "Profile Picture".
-Instead of the default **Render As** option, select **Dropdown**.
-Enter a selection of instructor experience level options such as Expert, Advanced, Intermediate.
+1. Navigate to the **Data Types** tab, then drag an **Enumeration** field underneath "Biography".
+Instead of the default **Render As** option, select **Dropdown** and give it a **Field Label** of "Instructor Experience Level".
+Enter a selection of instructor experience level options such as _Expert, Advanced, Intermediate_.

 1. Next, drag another **Enumeration** field under "Instructor Experience Level" and choose "checkboxes" under the **Render As** option.
+Give it a **Field Label** of "Skills".
 Enter different skills such as Rock Climbing, Surfing, Cycling, Skiing, and Backpacking.
 The option label and option value should match as below:

     ![Skills Enumeration](assets/define-content-fragment-models/skills-enum.png)